-Slaven Bilic Sacked by West Ham
+Slaven Bilic Sacked By West Ham

 “I can be very proud of my work here.
 We didn’t start this crucial season well.
 As in many clubs across Europe, the manager is the one who pays the price.

-After the Saturday’s 1-4 loss to Liverpool – their sixth at home this season – the Chairmen and the board of directors had to decide on the Croatian’s future.
+After the Saturday’s 1-4 loss to Liverpool — their sixth at home this season — the Chairmen and the board of directors had to decide on the Croatian’s future.
 There had been speculations before the announcement that former Manchester United, Everton and Sunderland manager David Moyes is in contact with the club.
-Moyes is the expected to replace Bilic at Wesh Ham as Bilic’s sacking was announced on 6 Nov.
+Moyes is the expected to replace Bilic at West Ham as Bilic’s sacking was announced on November 6.
 The club issued a statement thanking Bilic for his efforts.

 “The Chairmen and board of West Ham United would like to place on record their thanks and gratitude to Slaven Bilic and his team”